 The UCC has granted authority to the College of Arts and Sciences and the professional schools to offer experimental courses at the 400-level or below.
 Any number in the 100-499 range that has not been used in the past five years with that prefix may be used for an undergraduate experimental course.
+Please contact the Registrar's Office for available course numbers.

 An experimental course may be offered only once without the approval of the Undergraduate Curriculum Committee.
 The course may be repeated one additional time with the approval of the chair of the UCC.
-Departments/schools are restricted to offering no more than three experimental courses per semester.
+Departments/Schools are restricted to offering no more than three experimental courses per semester.

 Before an experimental course is offered, submit a copy of the UNCG Experimental Course Proposal form, with appropriate approval signatures, and a course syllabus, to the UCC.
-(See Section I for procedures, addresses, number of copies, etc.) Experimental courses appear in the Undergraduate Bulletin with the designation Experimental Course as a part of the title and in the Schedule of Courses as Exp Crs: title.
+(See Section I for procedures, addresses, number of copies, etc.) Experimental courses appear in the Undergraduate Bulletin with the designation Experimental Course as a part of the title and in the online Schedule of Courses as Exp Crs: title.